Military Child Care Fee Assistance Programs

 Subsidies are based on the cost of local child care and fluctuate based upon servicemember’s rank and spousal employment status.
 According to CCAoA, “fee assistance is determined by calculating the difference between the community child care provider’s monthly fee, which shall not exceed the program’s predetermined provider cap for the family’s locality and type of care, and the DoD parent fee for similar child care services based on locality and income category.”

-The Army does things differently and covers up to $1,500 per month.
-Parents will be responsible to pay for their branch’s installation rate and anything over the provider rate cap.
+The Army does things differently and covers up to $2,000 per month.
+Parents will be responsible for paying for their branch’s installation rate and anything over the provider rate cap.

-So for instance, if a Navy dual-income family making $90,000 (category IV) annually in a high-cost area would pay the following:
+So, for instance, if a Navy dual-income family making $120,000 (category VIII) annually in a high-cost area would pay the following:

 What Care Is Eligible?

 Active duty military members who serve in the Army, Air Force, Navy, and Marine Corps are eligible to apply for Military Child Care Fee Assistance Programs.
 Coast Guard families will apply through a Navy program (link below).
 But it is important to note that not all providers are covered.
-Civilian care must be accredited and each branch has different accreditation criteria.
+Civilian care must be accredited, and each branch has different accreditation criteria.
 You can search for accredited providers through the following tool.
+As of 2026, MCCYN-PLUS significantly expands eligibility to include many state-licensed providers that meet Quality Rating and Improvement System (QRIS) standards, even if they are not nationally accredited.

-While the Air Force, Navy, and Marine Corps program offers both full and part-time coverage, the Army Child Care Fee Assistance Program does not have a part-time option.
-Non-school age children must be enrolled in at least 16 hours of care per week.
+While the Air Force, Navy, and Marine Corps programs offer both full and part-time coverage, the Army Child Care Fee Assistance Program does not have a part-time option.
+Non-school-age children must be enrolled in at least 16 hours of care per week.
 School-age children must be enrolled in a minimum of six hours of care per week during the school year and a minimum of 16 hours of care per week during summer break.

-It is also important to note that this program is not an entitlement program and therefore is contingent upon receiving annual appropriations.
-When funding is exhausted often the individual service branches go to a waitlist status.
+It is also important to note that this program is not an entitlement program and, therefore, is contingent upon receiving annual appropriations.
+In the past, when funding has been exhausted, often the individual service branches go to a waitlist status.
+MCCYN is now authorized through December 31, 2029, under FY2026 NDAA provisions, improving long-term stability but not eliminating waitlists during peak demand periods.

 How to Apply for Military Child Care Fee Assistance Programs